Half-day kindergarten is gradually becoming to education what the CD player is becoming to music: obsolete and out-of-date.

 The push toward full-day kindergarten is county-wide.
 The last two holdouts as of 2007 -- Northern York and West Shore -- have added at least some full-day or similar offerings for special education or other at-risk students.

-Full-day kindergarten enrollment in York County grew from 33 percent of all kindergarten enrollment in 2007,
+Full-day kindergarten enrollment in York County grew from 33 percent of all kindergarten enrollment in 2007, to 38 percent in 2008, according to the Pennsylvania Partnerships for Children.

 Bill Kalina video